If you are a woman in business and want to share your business story, then share it with us here and get featured!

 Marjane Satrapi is an Iranian born french graphic novelist who has an interesting take on feminism.
 Read to know her words of wisdom.

 Acid attack survivor Reshma Qureshi, is all set to dazzle in the New York Fashion Week.
 Watch her prized reaction in the video, after receiving the good news.

-While internationally, there are books galore celebrating women friendships in fiction, there seems to be a distinct invisibility of female friendships in Indian books.
+While internationally, many books celebrate women friendships in fiction, there seems to be a dearth of these in Indian books.
 Why?

 As we grow older, we need to use our education.
 Open your minds.
 Yes, I keep changing with age and so should you!

 News of alleged stalkers turning into rapists came to the forefront last week when a 16 year old girl was raped and then set on fire in Delhi.

 We need to model good behaviour ourselves first, if we are to teach kids compassion and respect for their fellow human beings.

 It is awe-inspiring when celebrities use their fame and credibility to send across a positive message.
 This is what Hollywood actor Olivia Wilde did.
 Read to know more.
 Olivia Wilde, besides being a renowned Hollywood star, is also a staunch feminist who believes in propagating gender equality.
 Not only that, she also tries inculcating the […]

 Even though the series has many strong female characters, feminism in Harry Potter isn't all there.
 Here is why.

 A group of young girls from Jadavpur university in Kolkata got together and used social media to highlight the harassment they faced.